The Voice of Holland season 8: Week 3: Semi-Final - Top 6 (February 9)

 Just like previous seasons, this week, after all six artists have performed their first songs, one was eliminated based on the ongoing public vote.
-A second artist was then be eliminated after the top 5's second performances regardless of their teams, leaving four artists advanced to the finale.
+A second artist was then eliminated after the top 5's second performances regardless of their teams, leaving four artists advanced to the finale.
 With the elimination of Kimberly, Waylon had no more act left on his team to compete.
 With Jim and Nienke still on the competition, Anouk is the first female coach to advance two of her artists into the final.
 Also, Samantha Steenwijk was the first stolen artist to have ever made it to the finals in the show's history.